 Click here to go to KuCoin, the link will open in a new window so you can still follow this guide.

-What is Kucoin coin (KCS), and what it is used for?
+What is the Kucoin Coin (KCS), and what it is used for?

 Kucoin token or KCS is the token issued by the Kucoin Exchange.
-The token has recently maintained a market cap of over 1 billion USD.
-The KCS is an ERC 20 token which is based on the blockchain of Ethereum.
+The token has recently maintained a market cap of over 300 million USD.
+The KCS is an ERC 20 token that is based on the blockchain of Ethereum.
 KCS can be stored safely on ERC-20 supported wallets, such as MyEtherWallet.